How to Open a Company in Mexico: Seven Essential Steps

 Opening A Company VS Choosing An Outsourcing Partner

 Below are the seven steps companies must take to open a company in Mexico.
-Some companies, however, prefer to establish a company in Mexico by partnering with a nearshore service provider like Intugo.
+Nevertheless, some companies prefer to establish a company in Mexico by partnering with a nearshore service provider like Intugo.
+By doing so, they can streamline the process and focus on their core operations.
 Intugo provides all the necessary services to initiate and maintain operations in the country.
-Intugo takes care of its clients:
+Moreover, Intugo takes care of its clients:

 However, parties that open a company in Mexico without entering into a partnership with a nearshore service provider such as Intugo must follow the steps outlined below.

 Together with your partners and legal advisor, you will be able to make your articles of incorporation.
-Undeniably, this is an essential document since it will be the birth certificate of your company.
+Without a doubt, this is an essential document, as it will serve as the birth certificate of your company.

-Check that the notary who signed your articles of incorporation informs the Ministry of Economy of everything related to the new company, such as its partners, its name, and the formal presentation of the company.
+Make sure that the notary who signed your articles of incorporation also informs the Ministry of Economy about everything related to the new company, including its partners, its name, and the formal presentation of the company.
+This step is crucial to ensure compliance with legal requirements.

-To open a business in Mexico, you must register your certificate before the Public Registry of Property and Commerce (RPPC).
-Subsequently, this governmental body is in charge of protecting and monitoring companies.
-The registration fee is paid according to the state where you register the company.
+To open a business in Mexico, you must first register your certificate before the Public Registry of Property and Commerce (RPPC).
+Afterward, this governmental body takes charge of protecting and monitoring companies.
+Additionally, the registration fee is determined based on the state where you register the company.

-It does not matter if there are only two people in the company; you need to register with Mexican Social Security (IMSS) to hire personnel or future partners, so you offer them this legal benefit and save a fine from the institution.
+It does not matter if there are only two people in the company; nevertheless, you need to register with Mexican Social Security (IMSS) in order to hire personnel or future partners.
+This way, you can offer them this legal benefit while also avoiding potential fines from the institution.

 Nevertheless, depending on the type of business activity, you may have to comply with additional registrations.
 For example, this could be with the Ministry of the Environment or the Mexican Institute of Intellectual Property.